Viplogics/JAVA-bittrex-API/README.md

 Bittrex provides a simple and powerful REST API to allow programatically to perform nearly all actions that can be done via  their web-interface.
 All requests use the application/json content type and go over https.

-There was no JAVA-client library yet, so I have written this one.
-You need to use your own JSON-Parser to extract the data for your purposes.
-I can provide a parser in future releases, if requested.
 <br/><br/>
 I am not associated  with bittrex, however.
 Use at your own risk...!
 <br/><br/><br/>